tanggengyan/tanggengyan.github.io/index.md

 On a more personal note, I’m a proud cat parent.
 My cat, Mimi, was a stray I found on a street corner in Chongqing shortly after my grandmother and great-grandmother passed away.
 I took him in and cared for him for three years before moving to Canada.
 Now, my mother looks after Mimi, who has grown from his original 3 kilograms to a healthy 5 kilograms.
 He is thriving.

-## Social Media

-In 2021, I founded the WeChat Offical Account *Journal Observer*(期刊观察).
-From time to time, I have been sharing profound research findings on research integrity, scholarly publishing, and academic integrity in the *Journal Observer*.
-As of 3 Jan.
-2024, the *Journal Observer* had 5,000 subscribers, with an average of 800 reads per article.